MyUNiDAYS/unidays-offer-redemption-js/README.md

         // UNiDAYS will provide your partnerId.
         var partnerId = '0LTio6iVNaKj861RM9azJQ==';

+        // These must be based on the real values of the transaction. var transactionId = 'Order123';
+        var code = 'ABC123';
         var transactionDate = new Date('2020-03-30');

         // Create a reference to the UnidaysOfferTracking object, passing in your partnerId, transactionId and code.